microscope-cockpit/cockpit/doc/config.rst

 Preferences
 ===========

-In addition to the configuration, Cockpit also keeps a cache of user preferences such as the layout of the different windows, and the last used experiment and device settings.
+In addition to the configuration, Cockpit keeps user preferences, such as the layout of the different windows, and the last used experiment and device settings, saved to file.
+This ensures that current state is restored after restarting Cockpit.
 These can be cleared via "Reset User Configuration" on the "Edit" menu.